Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation

+\bfseries \boldmath Self-driving laboratories based on large language models promise to transform scientific discovery through general experimental automation.
+However, realizing this vision on precision platforms remains challenging, requiring deterministic execution and effective domain adaptation under strict physical constraints.
+We address these requirements through a framework that specializes in small language models for autonomous control of scanning probe microscopy, coordinating task-specific models with AI-driven measurement tools.
+We demonstrate real-time, atomic-resolution SPM experiments at room temperature, achieving instruction-level control and multi-step experimental planning.
+Fine-tuning reduces perplexity from 1.44 to 1.20 and improves reliability, with the adapted model reaching 99.3\% and 95.2\% command accuracy, outperforming OpenAI o4-mini on domain-specific tasks.
+This architecture achieves lower computational cost while maintaining deterministic execution and enabling deployment on consumer-grade hardware.
+This work bridges probabilistic language models with deterministic experimental control through a modular, domain-specialized architecture, providing a generalizable pathway toward scalable and trustworthy self-driving laboratories across diverse scientific platforms.

 Scientific discovery has traditionally relied on human intuition, manual operation, and accumulated experimental expertise.
-As experimental platforms become increasingly complex and data-intensive, this reliance on expert operators limits experimental throughput, reproducibility, and accessibility.
-These challenges have motivated the concept of self-driving laboratories (SDLs), in which experiments are planned, executed, and analyzed with minimal human intervention\cite{Abolhasani:2023aa, sdl1, sdl2}.
-Despite this progress, most nanoscale experiments remain fundamentally human-driven, and the scalability and pace of discovery are still severely constrained.
-A central challenge lies in developing the frameworks that can translate high-level scientific intent into reliable experimental actions while preserving safety and adaptability in complex experimental environments.
-Although recent advances in artificial intelligence (AI) have demonstrated promise in automating aspects of scientific workflows, integrating flexible decision-making systems with physical experimental platforms remains challenging because of the need to balance autonomy and reliability.
+As experimental platforms become increasingly complex and data-intensive, this reliance on expert operators constrains throughput, reproducibility, and the overall pace of discovery.
+These challenges have driven the development of self-driving laboratories (SDLs), in which experiments are autonomously planned, executed, and analyzed with minimal human intervention~\cite{Abolhasani:2023aa, sdl1, sdl2}.
+However, for a broad class of precision scientific discovery—particularly those operating at the nanoscale—achieving full autonomy remains an open challenge.